openlibraryenvironment/gokb/DOCKER.md

 ## Testing Domain Configuration

-You can start a vanulla ubuntu with the following command
+You can start a vanilla ubuntu with the following command

     docker run -t --link pghost:pghost -i ubuntu /bin/bash